saronahub/server/README.md

 ### Root endpoint

 The root endpoint of the server depends on the version you want to access.
-For example, the root endpoint of version 1 will be:
+For example, the root endpoint of the **v1** version will be:

 ```
 https://(URL will be added soon)/v1